zhwa/mlir-example/book/Chapter-12-Transformer.md

 This compositional design enables operation reuse—`LinearOp` is used in both FFN layers and in attention projections.

 **Lowering to Linalg**.
-Each primitive operation lowers independently.
-The `LinearOp` that encapsulates `input @ weight^T + bias` lowers to Linalg operations.
-The complete FFN lowering chain demonstrates MLIR's compositional design:
+Each primitive operation lowers independently using the tensor-first pattern.
+The `LinearOp` that encapsulates `input @ weight^T + bias` lowers to tensor-based Linalg operations:

 ```cpp
 // src/TransformerPasses.cpp